EnMAP-Box/enmap-box-documentation/source/usr_section/usr_installation.rst

               latest (and newer) QGIS release that is available in conda.

-            Use the *raw content* uri to download and install an EnMAP-Box conda environment from github.
+            Use the *raw content* url to download and install an EnMAP-Box conda environment from github.

             .. list-table::
                :header-rows: 1